This post was originally published in January 2024. It was updated with new photos and instructions in October 2024.

 Of course these gluten-free meatballs are delicious over pasta, but they’re also great with gluten-free breadsticks and gluten-free garlic bread.
 We also like to use them to make meatball subs!

-- The panade is what sets these gluten-free meatballs apart from the rest!
+- Use a panade.
 It adds so much more moisture than gluten-free breadcrumbs alone, so don’t skip this step!
 I use four slices of Canyon Bakehouse Mountain White Bread for the panade.

-- Be sure to use freshly ground meat, where you can see the individual strands from the meat grinder.
+- Use freshly ground meat, where you can see the individual strands from the meat grinder.
 This will create lighter, more tender meatballs!
 (You can also use a pound of Italian sausage instead of pork, if you prefer.)

-- You could definitely pan-fry these meatballs if you prefer.
-I like how easy it is to broil them.
+- Broil the meatballs.
+You could definitely pan-fry these meatballs if you prefer, but I like how easy it is to broil them.
 Just remember you’re only broiling them to get a little browning and color (this equals flavor!).
 You’ll finish cooking the meatballs in the red sauce.

 Ingredients